RuiyuRayWang/ScRNAseq_smkpipe_at_Luolab/workflow/data/WangRuiyu/Example_proj/fastqs/Example_lib/README.md

 ```

 ## Execute

-Execute the example run using the following command:
+Activate a shell prompt, change to main directory of the repo (i.e. `ScRNAseq_smkpipe_at_Luolab/`) and execute the following command to start an example run:

 ```
 snakemake --cores 32 --use-conda --configfile config/config_example.yaml